House GOP confident it can avert shutdown; Senate is far from sure

 Sen. Dick Durbin of Illinois, the No. 2 Democrat in the Senate, said that members of his party, even some from red states, are willing to “make a stand” to settle the fate of those undocumented immigrants covered by DACA.

-“I happen to believe, and many of my colleagues, even from those red states, believe that it’s time for us to make a stand and finally get this DACA issue behind us,” Durbin told reporters.
-Eight Democrats are running for re-election in states that Trump won in 2018.
+“As soon as we figure out what he is for then I would be convinced that we were not just spinning our wheels going to this issue on the floor but actually dealing with a bill that has a chance to become law and therefor solve the problem,” McConnell said.

+Meanwhile, negotiations on DACA are stalled.
+The White House and Congress attempted to move forward on DACA talks with top aides spent the day on Capitol Hill as Democrats insist the deadline to come up with a solution is Friday.

-A bipartisan and bicameral group of lawmakers met with White House Chief of Staff John Kelly, Legislative Director Marc Short and Department of Homeland Security Secretary Kirstjen Nielson on Wednesday to seek a path forward on DACA.
-But, so far, a deal appears no closer than when the day began.
+A bipartisan group of lawmakers met with White House Chief of Staff John Kelly, Legislative Director Marc Short and Department of Homeland Security Secretary Kirstjen Nielson Wednesday but the only progress that was made was that they agreed to meet again on Thursday.

+After the profanity laced meeting with Trump last week, Republican Majority Leader Kevin McCarthy said the dialogue in the meeting was “very professional.”
+Sen. Durbin said there was “good will but no progress.”

+Durbin told reporters that during a phone call last Thursday, before the infamous meeting, Trump told him he didn't “want to slow walk” the deal.